open-formulieren/open-forms/docs/configuration/registration/objects.rst

 .. versionchanged:: 4.0.0

    The legacy document type URLs support has been removed.
+Additionally, configuring document types on the API-group level is no longer possible, this must be done for each form individually.

 .. _configuration_registration_objects_objecttype_tips: